 Shaheen is visiting the base Tuesday morning.

-The refueling wing was honored last month by the Air Force
+The refueling wing was honored last month by the Air Force for outstanding service.

 N.H.-Maine bridge on track for summer traffic

 PORTSMOUTH, N.H.
 (AP) -- The new Memorial Bridge connecting New Hampshire to Maine is still scheduled to open to traffic this summer.

 Contractor Archer Western has put into place the new south span and a concrete deck.
 It has started erecting the south tower.